forksnd/anbernic-h700-fw-comparing/README.md

 - Support 2nd card setup
 - Has a lot of connection & file sharing options (syncthing, ftp, ssh etc.)
 - Supports changing hostname
-- Can format other SDcards and install Knulli for various other consoles.
+- Can format other SDcards and install Knulli for various other consoles
 - Powersaving modes
 - Has a lot of customization options
-- Security features like setting ssh user password and password protect accessing network shares.
+- Security features like setting ssh user password and password protect accessing network shares
 - More frequent updates
 - OTA updates
 - Multilingual
 ### Cons:
-- Longer boot times
 - Must do clean install when major updates
 - No community apps
 - No WI-FI WPA3 support